A dog laryngoscopy is an effective procedure if your vet suspects your dog has a problem localized in the larynx.

 In a dog with a normally functioning larynx, the vocal folds of a well innervated larynx will move so to widen the airway when the dog breathes in air.

-When a dog is suffering from laryngeal paralysis, the arytenoid cartilages and vocal folds do not pull open, widening the airway as they should.
+When a dog is suffering from laryngeal paralysis, the arytenoid cartilages and vocal folds do not pull open, failing to widen the airway as they should.

 On top of checking for the correct functioning of the larynx, a laryngoscopy can help the vet visualize the presence of any polyp or tumor on the vocal cords.